subhanu777/softlab/GIT_tutorial.md

 In the second step I have created my account on github.com and created a new repository called "softlab".
 Then pushed the marked down file intothat using  _git push_ command

+using this steps:
+1. git remote add origin "https://github.com/subhanu777/placement_prep.git"- _the link was copied during repository creating.
+2. git branch -M main
+3. git push -u origin main - This is the final command for pushing.